kavithasub/solution-test-toolkit/README.md

 # Introduction #

 This repository includes common guidelines, samples and references which needs to be followed when automating solutions for TG execution.
-TG is a versatile platform which enables tests to be execute on top of different hardware/software combinations along with deployment pattern.
-You can read more about TG from here.
+TG is a versatile platform which enables tests to be executed on top of different hardware/software combinations along with WSO2 product deployment patterns.
+To explore further about TG you look intot the TG project from [here](https://github.com/wso2-incubator/wso2-test-grid).

 ## Repository Structure